-Due to the difference in the three patient groups that are included in the overall CopenHeart trial, patients treated for infective endocarditis, heart valve surgery and patients treated for AF with RFA, the intervention and outcome measures differ slightly, most importantly in the case of the psychoeducational intervention, which is longer for patients treated for infective endocarditis and heart valve surgery, because of the complexity of the diseases and the longer hospitalisation.
-Biochemical markers are similarly chosen differently to address the various co-morbidities of the three diseases and some disease specific questionnaires are chosen to capture the specific disease relevant issues.
+Owing to the difference in the three patient groups that are included in the overall CopenHeart trial, patients treated for infective endocarditis, heart valve surgery and for AF patients treated with RFA, the intervention and outcome measures differ slightly, most importantly in the case of the psychoeducational intervention, which is longer for patients treated for infective endocarditis and heart valve surgery, because of the complexity of the diseases and the longer hospitalisation.
+Similarly, biochemical markers are chosen differently to address the various comorbidities of the three diseases and some disease specific questionnaires are chosen to capture the specific disease-relevant issues.

-To our knowledge no previous randomised clinical trials or observational studies have been conducted focusing on integrated cardiac rehabilitation for AF patients treated with RFA, so therefore it is not known what effect, if any, rehabilitation has on these patients.
-However, in the light of evidence from other groups of patients with heart disease a positive effect can be expected.^{23, 89, 90}
+To our knowledge, no previous randomised clinical trials or observational studies have been conducted that focus on integrated cardiac rehabilitation for AF patients treated with RFA, and therefore it is not known what effect, if any, rehabilitation has on these patients.
+However, in the light of evidence from other groups of patients with heart disease, a positive effect can be expected.^{23 90 91}

-This trial is different from previous trials because we apply a comprehensive coronary rehabilitation intervention which consists of both a physical training component and a psycho-educational component.
+This trial is different from previous trials because we apply a comprehensive rehabilitation intervention which consists of both a physical training component and a psychoeducational component.
 This combination is hypothesised to strengthen the patient both physically and mentally even if the patient has AF.
-Also we use mixed methods, which has its strengths in both using qualitative and quantitative research design.34
+Also, we use a mixed-method approach, which has its strengths in using both qualitative and quantitative research designs.35

 The major strengths of this randomised clinical trial are that it includes consecutive patients with a reasonable number of inclusion and exclusion criteria securing external validity for the results.
-The trial employs central, stratified randomisation which secures against selection bias.
-91-93 The primary outcome is assessed blinded to intervention and so are all statistical analyses, which should reduce detection and interpretation bias.
-91-93 The long-term outcomes are based on data taken from public registry data, which are also likely not to include biased reporting of outcomes.
+The trial employs central, stratified randomisation which secures against selection bias.^{92-94} The primary outcome is assessed blinded to intervention and so are all statistical analyses, which should reduce detection and interpretation bias.^{92-94} The long-term outcomes are based on data taken from public registry data, which are also likely to not include biased reporting of outcomes.

-The secondary outcomes of self-rated mental health are by nature subjective and are likely to be biased.
-91-93 The patients answer questionnaires independently of the researchers.
-Data management is handled independently from the researchers that interpret data.
+The secondary outcomes of self-rated mental health are subjective by nature and are likely to be biased.^{92-94} The patients answer questionnaires independently of the researchers.
+Data management is handled independently of the researchers who interpret data.
 All questionnaires are distributed electronically.
-All data entry is stored electronically in a coded database, and in an independent spread sheet, only accessible for the CopenHeart Group.
+All data entry is stored electronically in a coded database, and in an independent spreadsheet, accessible only to the CopenHeart Group.